xelia-it/xtra-scripts/README.md

 It requires:
 * a _bash_ interpreter
 * some external command line tools: _grep_, _sed_, _which_, _sort_, _uniq_
 It's recommended to use it inside a Linux machine.
-We tested it in Debian 11.
+We tested it in Debian 11 and Debian 12.

 ## Quick start